In brief

 Privacy advocates argue that coin mixers are especially useful, even necessary, in cases where a person's activities—like journalism, civil disobedience, and protest—can put that person at risk.
 Because of this, they require greater privacy in their crypto transactions.

-On the other hand, law enforcement and government agencies see coin mixers as a way for criminals to launder money using cryptocurrency and services like Tornado Cash to obscure where the funds originated.
+On the other hand, law enforcement and government agencies see coin mixers as a way for criminals to launder money using cryptocurrency, and services like Tornado Cash as a means of obscuring where the funds originated.

 In its announcement of the sanctions against Tornado Cash, the Treasury Department said that criminals had used Tornado Cash to launder money, saying the service processed more than $7 billion worth of virtual currency since its creation in 2019.
-According to Elliptic, only $1.5 billion of that figure was connected to illicit activity.
+According to blockchain analytics firm Elliptic, around $1.5 billion of that figure was connected to illicit activity.

-Of those funds, the Treasury said, are the combined $103.8 million stolen in June from the Horizon Harmony Bridge by the Lazarus Group, a North Korean state-sponsored cybercriminal group, and from the Nomad Token Bridge in August.
+Among those illicit funds, the Treasury said, were a combined $103.8 million stolen from crypto bridging services by Lazarus Group, a state-sponsored North Korean cybercriminal group.

 AD